How Much Should I Settle for a Broken Arm in Massachusetts?

 The first factor is the type, location, and severity of the fracture.
 As discussed above, a broken upper arm is typically worth more than a lower arm fracture.
 If you suffered multiple breaks, you could expect a higher settlement.
 Our office will use your medical treatment, records, and expenses to calculate the damages associated with the severity of your break.
 In some cases, expert medical testimony might be necessary.

-The second factor our office will consider is the impact the injury had on your life.
+The second factor our office will consider is the injury’s impact on your life.
 There is no exact calculation or formula to determine your pain and suffering damages.
-If you are working with an insurance company, compensation for pain and suffering will usually be based on your medical expenses.
+If you file an insurance claim, compensation for pain and suffering will usually be based on your medical expenses.
 However, a similar injury is likely to impact different individuals differently.
-Should need an attorney who will aggressively advocate for your compensation.
+You need an attorney who will aggressively advocate for your compensation.

 Our Massachusetts Personal Injury Attorneys Will Evaluate Your Broken Arm Case

-Every personal injury case presents its own unique set of challenges and difficulties.
-While a claim arising from a broken arm might appear straightforward, numerous factors and complications could impact your potential compensation. at the Law Office of John J. Sheehan, our dedicated Cambridge personal injury attorneys do not believe you should settle for less than you deserve.
+At the Law Office of John J. Sheehan, our dedicated Cambridge personal injury attorneys can offer an initial confidential evaluation of your case for free.
 If you have suffered a broken arm in a car crash, slip and fall, or another type of accident, our office will aggressively fight to maximize your compensation.
-Call (617) 925-6407 to schedule a free appointment with our Wakefield slip and fall lawyer.
+Call (617) 925-6407 to talk to our Wakefield slip and fall lawyer.